Helpful feeding information for your toddler

 Slowly adding more difficult-to-chew foods.

-Avoiding foods that are hard to chew and/or swallow, like nuts, raw carrots, gum drops, jelly beans, and peanut butter (by itself).
+Staying away from foods that are hard to chew or swallow.
+These include chips, nuts, raw carrots, gum drops, jelly beans, and large amounts of peanut butter.

-Modifying high-risk foods.
+Modifying high-risk foods to .
 Cut hot dogs in quarters, cut grapes in quarters, and cook carrots until soft.